microchip-pic-avr-examples/avr64ea48-digital-filters-mplab-mcc/kalman/README.md

 # EKF on AVR
 This repository contains the kalman-clib library implemented on an AVR64EA48.
 The original library can be found at https://github.com/sunsided/kalman-clib.

-Refer to the Microchip Application Note AN4515 "Processing Analog Sensor Data with Digital Filtering" for further details on the principle of the Kalman filter.
+Refer to the [Microchip Application Note AN4515: "Processing Analog Sensor Data with Digital Filtering"](https://ww1.microchip.com/downloads/en/Appnotes/ProcessAnalogSensorDataDigitalFiltering-DS00004515.pdf) for further details on the principle of the Kalman filter.
 The filter equations are introduced further down in this document as well.

 ## Changes needed to the library for it to work on AVR
 1) Line 11 in matrix.h needs to change. "#define EXTERN_INLINE_MATRIX EXTERN_INLINE" -> "#define EXTERN_INLINE_MATRIX INLINE".
 This has to do with the change in the definition between static, extern and inline from GNU89 and GNU99, see https://stackoverflow.com/questions/216510/what-does-extern-inline-do/216546#216546 for more information.